K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 </tr>
 <tr>
     <td> public/ </td>
-    <td> This is the only folder that can be viewed externally.Keep images, JavaScript, style sheets, and other static files here. </td>
+    <td> This is the only folder that can be viewed externally.
+Keep images, JavaScript, style sheets, and other static files here. </td>
 </tr>
 <tr>
     <td> script/ </td>